 The survey findings resonate with our experiences at STANLEY Healthcare.
 Historically, hospitals have relied on our solutions to locate assets, monitor environmental conditions and improve patient flow.
 All of that is still true.
 What’s changing is that our solutions—and our clients—have evolved toward visual analytics and leadership dashboards.
 It’s now possible to use all of the asset, environmental and other location-based data for visual analytics.
 When designed and implemented well, those analytics can support not only better in-the-moment decisions but also continuous improvement initiatives over the long term.

 Our focus is on producing dashboards that serve up clear, concise, actionable data that empower hospital personnel—from senior leaders to front-line clinicians—to understand and improve performance.
 It’s not about more data; it’s about the right information and the right analysis of it.
 In the OR, that typically means serving up real-time data about current results across a series of key performance indicators.
-For nurse managers, it can include visual data about how staff are complying with hand-hygiene rules—from a view of unit-wide compliance down to the individual employee level.

 We’re proud that two of our customers—Jon Morris, MD, chief technology officer and CIO at Wellstar Health System in Marietta, Georgia, and Steven J. Hess, CIO at UCHealth in Aurora, Colorado—are featured in the Most Wired Hospitals coverage.
 Whether or not your hospital made this year’s list, consider how you can use visual analytics to see—and seize—opportunities for continuous improvement.